interworks/Example-Snowpark-Azure-Function/README.md

 ### Azure App Settings

 When deployed to Azure, this project relies on the following environment variables which should be [configured as App Settings](https://learn.microsoft.com/en-us/azure/app-service/configure-common?tabs=portal):

+#### Azure App Setting: AZURE_KEY_VAULT_NAME

+This is the key vault in Azure which securely stores authentication keys and passwords.

 #### Azure App Setting: SNOWFLAKE_ACCOUNT